JHill6253/JHill6253/README.md

 - 🌱 I’m currently trying to learn everything under the sun 🤣
 - 👯 I’m looking to work on projects with anyone
 - 🥅 2020 Goals: Create more personal projects, land an internship at a big four tech company, and learn!
-- ⚡ Fun fact: I fish on my Jon boat named the S.S Cooper
+- ⚡ Fun fact: I fish on my Jon boat

 ### Connect with me: